Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: The Proposed ParC/Fast-ParC Operation

-\textbf{Adding channel wise attention in channel mixer part.} Though ParC keeps the global receptive field and positional embedding, another benefit ViTs have against ConvNets is data-driven.
-In ViTs, self attention module can adapt weights according to input.
-This makes ViTs data-driven models, which can focus on important features and suppress unnecessary ones, bringing better performance.
-Previous literature\cite{SENet}\cite{CBAM}\cite{micronet} already explained the importance of keep model data driven.
-By replacing the self-attention with the proposed global circular convolution, we get a pure ConvNet which can extract global features.
-But the replaced model is no longer data-driven.
-To compensate, we insert channel wise attention module into channel mixer part, as shown in Fig.~\ref{fig:parc_metaformer_block}.
-Following SENet\cite{SENet}, we first aggregate spatial information of input features $x\in\mathbb{R}^{c\times h\times w}$ via global average pooling and get aggregated feature $x_{a}\in\mathbb{R}^{c\times1\times1}$ Then we feed $x_{a}$ into a multi-layer perception to generate channel wise weight $a\in\mathbb{R}^{c\times 1\times 1}$ The $a$ is multiplied with $x$ channel wise to generate the final output.
+\textbf{Adding channel-wise attention in channel mixer part.} Though ParC keeps the global receptive field and positional embedding, another benefit ViTs have against ConvNets is data-driven.
+In ViTs, self-attention module can adapt weights according to input.
+This makes ViTs data-driven models, which can focus on essential features and suppress unnecessary ones, bringing better performance.
+Previous literature~\citep{SENet}~\citep{CBAM}~\citep{micronet} already explained the importance of keeping the model data-driven.
+By replacing the self-attention with the proposed global circular convolution, we get a pure ConvNet that can extract global features.
+However, the replaced model is no longer data-driven.
+To compensate, we insert a channel-wise attention module into the channel mixer part, as shown in Fig.~\ref{fig:parc_metaformer_block}.
+Following SENet~\citep{SENet}, we first aggregate spatial information of input features $x\in\mathbb{R}^{c\times h\times w}$ via global average pooling and get aggregated feature $x_{a}\in\mathbb{R}^{c\times1\times1}$ Then we feed $x_{a}$ into a multi-layer perception to generate channel wise weight $a\in\mathbb{R}^{c\times 1\times 1}$ The $a$ is multiplied with $x$ channel wise to generate the final output.

-\textbf{MobieViT-ParC Network.} Currently, existing hybrid structures can be basically divided into three main structures, including serial structure\cite{LeViT}\cite{VIT-C}, parallel structure\cite{MobileFormer} and bifurcate structure\cite{MobileViT}\cite{CoAtNet}.
-Among all three structures, the third one achieves best performance for now.
-MobileViT\cite{MobileViT} also adopts the bifurcate structure.
-Inspired by this, based on MobileViT, we build our model with bifurcate structure as well.
+\textbf{MobileViT-ParC Network.} Currently, existing hybrid structures can be divided into three main kinds of structures, including serial structure~\citep{LeViT}~\citep{VIT-C}, parallel structure~\citep{MobileFormer}, and bifurcate structure~\citep{MobileViT}~\citep{CoAtNet}.
+Among all three structures, the third one achieves the best performance for now.
+MobileViT~\citep{MobileViT} also adopts the bifurcate structure.
+Inspired by this, based on MobileViT, we also build our model with a bifurcate structure.
 MobileViT consists of two major types of modules.
-Shallow stages consist of MobileNetV2 blocks, which have local receptive field.
-Deep stages are made up of ViT blocks, which enjoy global receptive field.
+Shallow stages consist of MobileNetV2 blocks, which have a local receptive field.
+Deep stages comprise ViT blocks, which enjoy a global receptive field.
 We keep all MobileNetV2 blocks and replace all ViT blocks with corresponding ParC blocks.
-This replacement converts the model from hybrid structure to pure ConvNet, while reserving its global feature extracting ability.
+This replacement converts the model from a hybrid structure to pure ConvNet while reserving its global feature-extracting ability.